 - Place circles onto a baking sheet and bake at 425 degrees for 14-17 minutes, until tops are golden brown.

 - Sawmill Sausage Gravy

 Frequently Asked Questions

 An American biscuit is hard on the outside, but soft on the inside.
 It is made with baking soda and/or baking powder, which gives it a beautiful rise.
 In Europe, biscuits are made without leavening.
 They are usually sweet, and most Americans would call them cookies.

 Check your baking powder and baking soda.
 When were they opened?
-I recommend using leaveners that have been opened within the last 30 days.
+I recommend that your baking powder and baking soda have been opened for less than 30 days.

 Buttermilk gives your biscuits a nice tang, and also helps create soft biscuits with great rise!
 Milk can be substituted!
 Just add 1 tablespoon of white vinegar to your milk, to provide your biscuits with the needed acid.

 Take a look at the biscuit web story for this recipe!

 Let me know how you like this recipe by leaving a review!
 And follow along on Instagram @stateofdinner for behind-the-scenes and to be among the first to know when new recipes post!